rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 for a pFCP, but it is generally a good idea to have at least a proof of concept so that people can see what you are talking about.

-That starts a "proposed final comment period" (pFCP), which requires all members of the team to sign off the FCP.
+When a pFCP is started, it requires all members of the team to sign off the FCP.
 After they all do so, there's a 10 day long "final comment period" where everybody can comment, and if no new concerns are raised, the PR/issue gets FCP approval.

 ## The logistics of writing features